 BLOG

-What’s the difference between an asylum seeker and refugee
+What’s the difference between an asylum seeker or person seeking asylum and a refugee

 August 10, 2023

-What is the difference between asylum seekers and refugees?
+What is the difference between asylum seekers or people seeking asylum and refugees?
 Although these terms are frequently used interchangeably, they represent distinct legal statuses and carry different implications for those seeking safety and protection in Australia.

 In this article:

-• The differences between asylum seekers and refugees
+• The differences between people seeking asylum and refugees

-• Rights and limitations of asylum seekers vs refugees
+• Rights and limitations of people seeking asylum vs refugees

 • Looking beyond the labels